badlydrawnrob/anki/source/data/data-simple.md

     ⤷ `string` (auto wrapped with a `H1` tag)
 -------------------------------------------------------------------------- -->
-# Our editor gives a (minor) complaint about this code.
-What is it?
+# What's wrong with this `Maybe` case?
+How could it be improved?

 <!-- -------------------------------------------------------------------------